jessicajourneycake/Tip-Jar-Recycling-App/README.md

 ## Live demo

-Open the following link with your iPhone or iPad [Tip Jar Live Demo](exp://exp.host/@jjourneycake/welcomeScreen)
+Open the following link with your iPhone or iPad [Tip Jar Live Demo] (exp://exp.host/@jjourneycake/welcomeScreen)

 ## Built with